sprixGG/esx_advert/README.md

 # esx_advert

 I was watching a live on an RP server and saw a script like that.
 I didn't remember seeing one on the forum so I just decided to make it.
-Nothing really difficult, /ad [your message] in game to send an advert to every connected players.
+Nothing really difficult, /ad [your message] in game to send an advert to every connected player.
 Showcase : https://youtu.be/xL3udfCAW0Y
 The script is available in english and in french, change the serveren.lua to serverfr.lua in __resource.lua if you want it in french.
 Default delay between each message is 20 sec, you can change it in the client.lua